SeisComP/main/apps/processing/scevent/descriptions/scevent.rst

    Creates a new event based on a given origin.
 The origin must not yet be associated with another event.

+   On a secondary instance (:confval:`eventIDSync.main` set) the event ID for the new event is obtained from the main instance through its :ref:`/api/1/allocate <scevent-restapi-allocate>` endpoint, so that main and secondary instances stay synchronized; on failure the secondary falls back to local allocation.

    :param objectID: The origin publicID of the origin which will be used to
                     create the new event.
    :param parameters: Unused